rust-lang/rustc-perf/collector/benchmarks/README.md

   caused [poor performance](https://github.com/rust-lang/rust/issues/32278) in the past.
 - **ctfe-stress-2**: A stress test for compile-time function evaluation.
-- **ctfe-uninit-stress**: A stress test for representation of values with uninitialized bytes in compile-time function evaluation.
+- **ctfe-stress-uninit**: A stress test for representation of values with uninitialized bytes in compile-time function evaluation.
 - **deeply-nested**: A small program that caused [exponential behavior](https://github.com/rust-lang/rust/issues/38528) in the past.